How to Change Your Business Address

 Moving your business and changing your business address?
 Be sure you notify these federal, state, and local agencies and departments when you change your business address.

 In some cases, you will need to notify agencies you are leaving as a result of your move.
 And in all cases, you will need to notify new agencies when you come under their jurisdiction.
-I'll point out what to do in each case.
+Here's what to do in each case.

 For All Business Changes of Address

-If you have any federal, state or local licenses or permits, you will need to change these, with the agency.
+If you have any federal, state or local licenses or permits, you will need to change these with the appropriate agency.

-Internal Revenue Service: You don't have to change any existing documents if you are moving your business within your state, like your employer ID number (EIN), but you must complete Form 8822-Change of Address (Part II).
-On the form, you can designate whether you want to change just changing your mailing address or also if you want to change the address where you receive notification of matters relating to your business income, excise, employment, and other tax matters.
+For the Internal Revenue Service, you don't have to change any existing elements if you are moving your business within your state—for example, your employer ID number (EIN)—but you must complete Form 8822-Change of Address (Part II).
+On the form, you can designate whether you want to change just your mailing address or also if you want to change the address where you receive notification of matters relating to your business income, excise, employment, and other tax matters.
 This form is also used to change the name of the responsible party